biocorecrg/SIB_course_nextflow_Nov_2021/docs/first.rst

 - **Fast prototyping**

 You can quickly write a small pipeline that can be **expanded incrementally**.
-**Each task is independent** and can be easily added to other ones.
-You can reuse your scripts and tools without rewriting / adapting them.
+**Each task is independent** and can be easily added to other.
+You can reuse your scripts without re-writing or adapting them.

 - **Reproducibility**